Ezekiel-H/personal_site/content/post/2021-01-17-using-r-and-git-to-host-a-free-pesonal-site/index.md

 #### GIT
 Following the [GIT pages](https://pages.github.com/) guide you need to sign up for an account and create a repo.
-The one for this site is called personal_site as an example but I will continue with the example_ezekiel repo.
+The one for this site is called personal_site as an example but I will continue with the example_ezekiel.nz repo.

 Go to the folder where you want to store your project, and initiate the repo with